chipfucker/booruabuse/wiki/Rule34.md

-Rule34 has a very stubborn API, as it doesn't provide all the info a developer may seek, and the different result types yield different results, some exclusive.
-This makes it quite difficult to get many kinds of info, especially post info from a search.

-This package's namesake comes from the usage of Rule34's APIs and frontends&mdash;a lot of requests (usually about 2&ndash;4) are made when most of the functions are used.
+Rule34 is a module for accessing content from [rule34.xxx](https://rule34.xxx/).
+This package's namesake is from this submodule.

 # Table of contents